Federal Economics Minister Peter Altmaier does not seem to be interested in the French government's negative experiences with solar roof auctions.

 97 percent of solar companies warn of a decline in demand for solar roofs if the draft bill for the Renewable Energy Sources Act (EEG) presented by Federal Economics Minister Peter Altmaier last week is implemented unchanged.
 This emerges from a current industry survey.
 In just three days, over 1,000 solar companies took part in the German Solar Industry Association.
 V. (BSW) initiated evaluation of the draft law.
 The amendment to the law that will be on the agenda of the Federal Cabinet tomorrow, Wednesday, provides for numerous, sometimes serious, changes to the funding conditions for photovoltaics.
 The solar industry is alarmed and is calling on politicians to make improvements to numerous points in the legal text.

-According to the wishes of the Federal Ministry of Economics (BMWi), larger solar roofs should only receive market premiums in the future if they have previously successfully taken part in a tender and no longer use solar power themselves, but feed it entirely into the power grid.
-“Four out of five solar entrepreneurs expect that the demand for solar roofs will actually collapse sharply if the conditions deteriorate like this,” explains Carsten Körnig, Managing Director at BSW, referring to the survey results.
+According to the request of the Federal Ministry of Economics (BMWi), larger solar roofs should only receive market premiums in the future if they have previously successfully participated in a tender and no longer use solar power themselves, but rather fully feed into the power grid.
+"Four out of five solar entrepreneurs expect that the demand for solar roofs will even collapse if such a deterioration of the framework conditions," explains Carsten Körnig, chief manager at the BSW, referring to the survey results.

 Körnig also refers to the French government's very negative experiences with solar roof auctions.
 Just last week, the French government announced that it no longer wanted to make participation in tenders a requirement for funding in our neighboring country.